What We Like About ConvertKit?

 “The benefits of ConvertKit to our business is way beyond what other tools have to offer, that’s why we made the daring decision to move our business.”

-So let's explore in detail some of the core benefits of ConvertKit.
-Remember that this does not in any way demean other email marketing solutions or company.
+So let’s explore in detail some of the core benefits of ConvertKit.
+Remember that this does not in any way demean other email marketing solutions or companies.
 We simply want to be as transparent in this review as we can.

 1).
 The tag-based system makes your email marketing more automatic

 You can tag your subscribers based on any action you define.
 This takes personalization to the level that makes you serve your subscribers better and make more profit as a business.
+You can also use tags to segment your email list based on interest, etc.

 Many times, people say what they want but they actually do something else.
 The best way you can really know what your subscribers want is through their interactions with your content.